shalvah/RemindMeOfThisTweet/CONTRIBUTING.md

 ## Tests
-- Tests are written in Jest, and cover mainly the time parsing features and some end-to-end tests (with the Twitter API mocked to an extent).
+Tests are written in Jest, and cover mainly the time parsing features and some end-to-end tests (with the Twitter API mocked to an extent).
 To run tests: `npm run tests`.

+For tests, external services are mocked:
+- Redis is mocked with `redis-mock`
+- The Twitter API is mocked by using `node-mitm` to intercept APi calls
+- CloudWatch Metric calls and Firebase Messaging are mocked to no-ops.

+Mocking is mostly done with `jest.mock` for tests.

 ## Linting